Gauravsharma-eng/Breast-Cancer-Detection-System/README.md

 This tool is for research purposes only.
 It is not a medical diagnostic tool.
 Always consult a healthcare professional for diagnosis or treatment.

-📄 License

-MIT License © 2025

-✅ How to Add the GIF

-Record a demo of your app using OBS Studio or LICEcap.

-Save it as a GIF (max 5–10 seconds).

-Upload it to your repo in a folder like assets/ or use GitHub Pages / Giphy link.

-Replace https://media.giphy.com/media/your_demo_gif.gif with your GIF link.